preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 $\frac{3}{2}2^{23}(127 -
 ε)$ gets us the weird number and $-x_{bits}/2$ gets us `-(i >> 1)`

 If we ignore the error term ε and plug the weird number equation into [WolframAlpha](https://www.wolframalpha.com/input?i=%5Cfrac%7B3%7D%7B2%7D2%5E%7B23%7D%28127%29) we get 1598029824.
-And that’s equal to … 0x5f400000?
+And that's equal to … 0x5f400000?
 So where did they get 0x5f3759df from?…

-Most likely from the ε… I guess we’re going on another tangent
+Most likely from the ε… I guess we're going on another tangent

 ## Optimizing ε with Minmaxing